gauravmeee/My_md_Notes/6. Programming/Tutorial/Harry_OOPS.md

 A member function in the base class which is declared using virtual keyword is called virtual functions.
 They can be redefined in the derived class.

+Virtual allow derived classes to **override** methods from a base class so that the correct method is called, depending on the type of object, even when the call is made through a base class reference or pointer.

+Why Virtual Function ??
+- **Base Class Interface**: If the function doesn’t exist in the base class, you can’t call it using a base class pointer or reference, losing polymorphism.
+- **Fallback to Base Function**: If a derived class doesn’t override the virtual function, the base class implementation is used, avoiding errors.
+Without the base function, the absence of an override would cause a compile-time error.

 ```cpp
 // Base Class
 class BaseClass{